engie-group/shaystack/README.md

         - `zappa deploy`

 # Custom provider
-To create your custom Haystack API
+To create your custom ReadHaystack API
 - create a project
 - In a module, create a subclass of `HaystackInterface` with the name `Provider`
 - add parameter `HAYSTACK_PROVIDER` with the name of the package